-Trinity operates an inclusive approach towards behaviour management.
+Trinity operates an inclusive approach towards behaviour management through our stages of intervention.
 Where pupils find it challenging to meet the school's expectations, all efforts will be made to find positive solutions that will help them to conduct themselves in line with the school behaviour policy.
-There are five stages of intervention as indicated below.
-However the appropriate member of staff may implement additional intervention :
+There are six stages of intervention and at particular thresholds the number of behaviour sanctions a pupil receives will necessitate members of the school's pastoral team to facilitate a sanctions discussion with a pupil which will detail what types of detention the pupil is getting, the subject and teacher issuing them.